carolinturner/tst_tcr/TCRseq/README.md

 # Scripts for TCRseq analyses

-The scripts provided here were used for TCRseq analyses in the [TST TCR publication](link here once available). `TCRseq_scripts` generate the data required for `Plotting_scripts` to make individual panels for Figures 2-5 and Supplementary Figures S3-S11 as detailed below.
-Figures were assembled in Inkscape.
+The scripts provided here were used for TCRseq analyses in the [TST TCR publication](link here once available). `TCRseq_scripts` generate the data required for `Plotting_scripts` to make Figures 2-5 and Supplementary Figures S3-S11 as detailed below.
+Figures 4 and S7 were assembled in Inkscape.

 **Input data:**
 * Processed TCRseq data and metadata can be downloaded from [UCL's Research Data Repository](add here link to DOI 10.5522/04/28049606 once public).